 Similarly, you might want to also setup suppression lists for customers that have recently had a bad customer experience.
 For example, if you know that someone is currently working with your support team on a bug or sales issue, it's probably best to remove them from ad campaigns for the time being.

 While you determine what works best for your company, it's worthwhile to test out a number of different things.
 Today's digital ad landscape is much different than it was even just a few years ago.
 There are a lot of unique ad formats available -- display, video, interactive, playable -- and a number of channels that you can test.
 Depending on your audience, each of these mediums could be a hit!

 And, as mentioned above, new generally works well.
 Keep an eye out for new formats and channels, and aggressively test them to see if they can generate the returns your company is looking for.
 Dedicate a part of your budget for testing new channels and formats to make sure that, when new stuff comes out, you have some wiggle room to test it out.

 Perhaps the best way to increase your ROAS is to simply improve your app or site conversion rates.
-While this is somewhat removed from the digital advertising process, it has a lot to do with your overall ROAS calculation.
+While this is somewhat removed from the digital marketing process, it has a lot to do with your overall ROAS calculation.
 If you can improve the number of people that convert once they hit your site or app, you'll boost your ROAS.

 Using personalization tools is one way to make your page a little bit stickier for new users that find themselves there.
 Similarly, looking critically at your site or app's flow for new users to see where you can remove friction and reduce dropoff points will also pay huge dividends in making your digital ad strategy more worthwhile.